 5. Use the tractor to transport the animals or to bring in hay from the fields to the barn.
 Feed carrots to the horse, apples to the pigs and corn to the hens.
 Collect the eggs in the henhouse and get the milk from the cow.
 Don’t forget to give plenty of water to the animals too as they spend a lot of time outside in the hot sun.
 There’s always lots of work on the farm!

-6. You could set up a farm with stables, a piggery, a hen house etc. using blocks or boxes.
+6. You could set up a farm with stables, a piggery, a hen house, and so on, using blocks or boxes.
 Bring in the animals at the end of the day to sleep and let them out in the morning to graze in the fields where the grass and flowers are abundant.

 7. Why not give names to the animals like Daisy, Clementine, Sunshine, Charlie, Bessy, Millie or whatever you and your kids can come up with?